nghttp2/nghttp2/README.rst

 The ``deflatehd`` reads JSON data or HTTP/1-style header fields from stdin and outputs compressed header block in JSON.

-For the JSON input, the root JSON object must contain ``context`` key, which indicates which compression context is used.
-If it is ``request``, request compression context is used.
-Otherwise, response compression context is used.
-The value of ``cases`` key contains the sequence of input header set.
+For the JSON input, the root JSON object must include ``cases`` key.
+Its value has to include the sequence of input header set.
 They share the same compression context and are processed in the order they appear.
-Each item in the sequence is a JSON object and it must have at least ``headers`` key.
-Its value is an array of a JSON object containing exactly one name/value pair.
+Each item in the sequence is a JSON object and it must include ``headers`` key.
+Its value is an array of a JSON object , which includes exactly one name/value pair.

 Example:

 .. code-block:: json

     {
-      "context": "request",
       "cases":
       [
         {